 Overcome the Effects of Xanax

 In conclusion, if you or a loved one is struggling with a substance abuse problem or addiction, reaching out for help is the first step to recovery.
 The effects of Xanax can hurt your relationships, health, finances, and career.
 Kemah Palms is a leading treatment center focused on helping you reach your recovery goals.
-Call us today at [Direct] to learn more about your treatment options.
+Call us today today to learn more about your treatment options.